plaid/quickstart/README.md

 authenticate.
 To test this flow in sandbox, you should set `PLAID_REDIRECT_URI=http://localhost:3000/` in `.env`.
 You will also need to register this localhost redirect URI in the
 [Plaid dashboard under Team Settings > API > Allowed redirect URIs][dashboard-api-section].

-To test the OAuth flow, choose 'Playtypus OAuth Bank' from the list of financial institutions in Plaid Link.
+To test the OAuth flow in sandbox, choose 'Playtypus OAuth Bank' from the list of financial institutions in Plaid Link.

 ### Instructions for using https with localhost